 If you're experiencing mental health problems or need urgent support, there are lots of places you can go to for help.

 At Time to Change, we focus on challenging stigma and discrimination in society, so we're not able to provide individual or emergency support for people in crisis.
 But there are lots of people who can.
 They are listed here:

 Provides confidential, non-judgemental emotional support for people experiencing feelings of distress or despair, including those that could lead to suicide.
 You can phone, email, write a letter or in most cases talk to someone face to face.

 Mind provides confidential mental health information services.

 With support and understanding, Mind enables people to make informed choices.
-The Infoline gives information on types of mental distress, where to get help, drug treatments, alternative therapies and advocacy.
-Mind has around 140 local Minds providing local mental health services.
+The Infoline gives information on types of mental health problems, where to get help, drug treatments, alternative therapies and advocacy.
+Mind works in partnership with around 140 local Minds providing local mental health services.